 The area has faced challenges in creating economic opportunities for residents.
 Due to low educational attainment levels, the county was designated as a low education county (25% or more of residents 25 to 64 years old had neither a high school diploma nor GED in 2000), and one out of every five residents is below the poverty threshold levels.

 Mississippi Silicon is changing those statistics.
-The company built and is operating a $200 million silicon metal production facility in Burnsville, Mississippi with the help of RDP’s $20 million NMTC allocation.
-Silicon metal is consumed throughout the world in a wide variety of applications including the aluminum, automotive, chemical, semiconductor and solar industries.
-As a company that is producing in excess of $100 million in product annually, MS Silicon will require large quantities of raw material inputs for its manufacturing processes.
-On average during the first 10 years of operation, the company will spend over $52 million on raw material inputs such as quartz, coal, wood chips, electricity, and electrodes – materials that serve as the building blocks for the successful production of high grade silicon.
+The company built and is operating a $200 million silicon metal production facility in Burnsville, Mississippi, with the help of RDP’s $20 million NMTC allocation.
+Silicon metal is consumed throughout the world in a wide variety of applications, including the aluminum, automotive, chemical, semiconductor, and solar industries.
+As a company that is producing in excess of $100 million in products annually, MS Silicon will require large quantities of raw material inputs for its manufacturing processes.
+On average, during the first 10 years of operation, the company will spend over $52 million on raw material inputs such as quartz, coal, wood chips, electricity, and electrodes – materials that serve as the building blocks for the successful production of high-grade silicon.
 While some of these materials (e.
 G. electrodes) is sourced internationally, most will come directly from small towns and regions in the Southern and Midwestern United States.

-Mississippi Silicon has committed to provide at least 200 jobs for an area with high unemployment rate and few alternative employment opportunities.
-Additionally, the investment in Mississippi Silicon brings necessary infrastructure to the Burnsville Industrial Park.
-Community leaders hope the infrastructure attracts additional business, industry and jobs to the area.
+Mississippi Silicon has committed to providing at least 200 jobs for an area with a high unemployment rate and few alternative employment opportunities.
+Additionally, the investment in Mississippi Silicon brings the necessary infrastructure to the Burnsville Industrial Park.
+Community leaders hope the infrastructure attracts additional business, industry, and jobs to the area.
 Without the NMTC, this project would not have gone forward.